thousandbrainsproject/tbp.monty/rfcs/0000_reorganize_repositories.md

 `monty_lab`
 - This would be archived in its entirety, along with its discontinued / paused research projects like  `high_dim_coincidence_detection` and `grid_cells`.

 New repositories can then be created as needed for future projects that do not belong in `tbp.monty`.
-Two typical examples are below, although a repository need not be a package or contain code for a paper:
+Two typical examples are below, although a repository need not be a package or contain code for a paper.
+If you are creating a Python package or library, please see the template repositories we have created for this (https://github.com/thousandbrainsproject/tbp.python_package and https://github.com/thousandbrainsproject/tbp.python_library).

 `tbp.name_of_package`
 - E.g. `tbp.floppy`